 Adversary emulation

-Adversary emulation is an advanced cybersecurity practice that involves simulating the specific tactics, techniques, and procedures (TTPs) used by known real-world threat actors within an organization's environment.
-Unlike general penetration testing, this targeted approach meticulously replicates the behaviors, tools, and objectives of identified cyber adversaries to test how well an organization's defenses—including people, processes, and technology—can detect and respond to sophisticated, realistic attacks.
+Adversary emulation is a proactive cybersecurity practice that involves simulating the specific tactics, techniques, and procedures (TTPs) of known real-world threat actors within an organization's environment.
+Unlike traditional penetration testing, which broadly identifies vulnerabilities, adversary emulation meticulously replicates the behaviors, tools, and objectives of identified cyber threats with precision.
+Security teams leverage up-to-date threat intelligence—often mapped to frameworks such as MITRE ATT&CK—to craft realistic attack scenarios that test an organization's people, processes, and technology against targeted, sophisticated attacks.